phpDocumentor/phpDocumentor/CONTRIBUTING.md

 In order to run the unit tests you can execute the following command from your phpDocumentor folder:

     $ make test

+### Running tests without Docker

+To make sure that the application is tested in a controlled way we use Docker.
+However, sometimes it is not possible to use Docker on a development machine.
+In these cases it is recommended to run the following commands:

+    $ make install-phive
+    $ ./tools/phive.phar install --copy --trust-gpg-keys 4AA394086372C20A,D2CCAC42F6295E7D,E82B2FB314E9906E,8E730BA25823D8B5,D0254321FB74703A --force-accept-unsigned

+And after this you can run phpunit using `./tools/phpunit`.

 [PROGIT]:             http://git-scm.com/book
 [GITHUB_HELP_PR]:     https://help.github.com/articles/using-pull-requests